 It teaches us over and over again that Islam is a comprehensible code of life, a perfect "deen" which covers every aspect of life, and imposes the authority of Allah in all its dimensions, in every sphere of activity, in every domain of thought.

 None can afford to ignore or fight shy of this auspicious day - a unique prize giving ceremony in which the most merciful and the most gracious Allah, in His infinite mercy, Himself distributes the prizes to the winners who have successfully practiced not merely fasting but Al-Siyam in the true sense through prayers and penance, self-restraint, and abstinence from vices in the right kiln of Islam.

 According to a Qudsi Hadith, Benign Providence Himself declares: "Every man's work belongs to him.
 A good deed is repaid from tenfold to seven hundred times.
 But Fasting belongs to Me and I repay."

-Each and every hungry mouth has to be fed, every unclothed one has to be clothed, and every neglected and despised person has to be looked after in right earnest.
-The very joy of Eid will be marred if the poor neighbours still remain uncared for, if the poverty stricken near and dear ones still groan in misery and helplessness.
+Each and every hungry mouth has to be fed, every unclothed one has to be clothed, and very neglected and despised person has to be looked after in right earnest.
+The very joy of Eid will be marred if the poor neighbours still remain uncared for, if the poverty-stricken near and dear ones still groan in misery and helplessness.

 Leave Your Comments